matiaszeller/P3/README.md

 Before running the program, ensure the following tools are installed on your system:

 - Java Development Kit (JDK):
-  - Version: Java 22 or later.
+  - Version: JDK 22 or later.

 - IntelliJ IDEA:
   - Community or Ultimate edition.